 Grade 2: Grade two calf muscle tears because of partly tearing of your muscles fibres.
 Complete recovery takes several weeks with good rehabilitation.
 If you are an athlete, then your return to sport should be under the guidance of your physiotherapist.

 Grade 3: Grade three calf tear happens when complete rupture or tearing of the calf muscle fibre takes place.
 It is important to find out whether an Achilles tendon rupture has occurred or not.
 Diagnostics include MRI or ultrasound.
 Full recovery may take months.
-You also need to consult an orthopaedic surgeon.
+For more information or to speak to a professional, contact OneWelbeck Orthopaedics.

 How to treat calf muscle tear?